-All materials have a tendency to deflect away from the cutting tool when you are turning them in a lathe.
+All materials tend to deflect away from the cutting tool when you are turning them on a lathe.
 This tendency is especially noticeable on long, slender parts and long pieces of bar stock, which makes it quite difficult to hold close tolerances.
-The best way to support a long part is with a center mounted in the tailstock.
-However, for one reason or another this is not always possible.
-As an example, it may be a piece of stock that you want to center drill so that you can mount it between centers, or it may be a part where a center drill hole would ruin the looks of the part.
-Whatever the reason, a steady rest provides a means of supporting the part while it turns.
+The best way to support a long section is with a center mounted in the tailstock.
+However, for one reason or another, this is not always possible.
+As an example, it may be a piece of stock that you want to center drill so that you can mount it between centers, or it may be a part where a center drill hole would ruin the looks of the piece.
+Whatever the reason, a steady rest provides a means of supporting the piece while it turns.

-To drill a hole in the end of a long shaft, the lathe is set up with a center drill in the drill chuck, which is mounted in the tailstock.
+To drill a hole at the end of a long shaft, use a center drill in the drill chuck mounted on the lathe tailstock.
 The steady rest keeps the shaft from wobbling and assures that the hole will be concentric with the outside diameter of the stock.

-NOTE: A steady rest riser block (P/N 1290) is now available which makes it possible to use the steady rest on the lathe with the headstock and tailstock riser blocks in place.
+NOTE: A steady rest riser block is now available, which makes it possible to use the steady rest on the lathe with the headstock and tailstock riser blocks in place.